Appealing against an academic decision

 Director of Academic Registry: The Director of Academic Registry is head of a professional service department that provides a range of academic and regulatory administrative support to the University community.
 In the context of Regulation 17, at Stage 2(A), the Director of Academic Registry may review the Stage 1 decisions taken by Chairs of the Boards of Study if no prima facie case was established.
 You can contact the Director of Academic Registry at firstname.lastname@example.org.

 Office of the Independent Adjudicator (OIA): The OIA is an independent body, external to the University, set up to review student complaints.
 You can apply to the OIA for a review of your case if you remain dissatisfied with the outcome when both stages of the University Appeal procedure have been completed.

 Prima facie case: This is a phrase that serves to describe briefly what you should seek to provide when you submit an Academic Appeal request.
 For example, the Oxford English Dictionary defines a prima facie case as “a case that is supported by sufficient evidence for it to be taken as proved in the absence of evidence to the contrary”.
 It is your responsibility to provide all the evidence needed to support the case you are making in your Academic Appeal.
 The Chair of the Board of Studies may seek to verify any factual information you have provided when deciding whether you have made a prima facie case for executive action to be taken or for an appeal hearing to be held.
-Please note the revised evidence guidance in light of no-detriment measures in 2020.
+Please note the revised evidence guidance in light of no-detriment measures in the 2020/21 academic year.